How To Visit Kanangra Walls At Kanangra-Boyd National Park Near Sydney

 At the end of the Kanangra Walls Road you’ll pass a beautiful campsite complete with a fire place for those winter nights, and you’ll then come to the end of the road to a car park complete with toilets.

-There’s 3 hiking routes to consider, one is to the lookout, one to the Kalang waterfall and one to the plateau walk.
+There’s three hiking routes to consider, one is to the lookout, one to the Kalang waterfall and one to the plateau walk.
 Take the plateau walk first to get that picture.

 You’ll then descend onto a beautiful easy track before heading back up hill onto the plateau.
 The landscape is jaw-dropping.
 It felt like we had discovered a proper gem in the mountains.

-This walk is completely awe inspiring and definitely worth visiting.
-The Aussie said it was if not the best hike he had done in Australia, and I have to agree that it’s up there with the best.
+The Kanangra Walls walk is completely awe inspiring and definitely worth visiting.
+Steve said it was the best hike he had done in Australia, and I have to agree that it’s up there with the best.